You! Anyone who has signed into IMDb and is in good standing within the IMDb community can now add images to their favorite movie or TV show.

 Simply go to the image gallery of your favourite movie or TV show.
 At the end of the gallery you will notice an "Add Image" option as seen here:

 Once selected, you will have the ability to upload images directly to IMDb.
-As with all other forms of contribution, our staff will evaluate your submission.
+As with all other forms of contribution, IMDb may reject submissions that do not comply with our Image Submission Guidelines.

 For titles with no images, on the main title page, where images are typically displayed, the "Add Image" option will be available.
 If you're using the reference view (the old title page layout), click the "photo gallery" link in the navigation menu on the left side of the title page; once you're in the photo gallery, you should see the "Add Image" option.